 We recently had professor David Miller from the ARC Centre of Excellence for Coral Reef Studies visit.
 He had time to learn from our work in the marine labs here (Baums, Iglesias, LaJeunesse, Fisher and Medina) during 3 long days of interviews, and shared some of his work with us.

 Mónica visited our collaborators in Colombia and was interviewed at the Universidad Javeriana.
 She had an opportunity to advocate for the value of reef biology studies and the particular case of Varadero Reef in Cartagena.
 You can listen to her interview in Spanish here.
 In additon, if you are interested in learning more about Varadero […]

 Joe will be presenting a talk entitled “The coral microbiome across species, space and time”.
 View it online here.
 And, Carlos will be presenting two talks: “Empty niches after extinctions increase populations sizes of modern corals”.
 The abstract and details are here.
 “Thermotolerance and photoacclimation in Symbiodinium: physiological and transcriptomic approach over a temporal scale”.
 The […]

 This week we are sharing with you the link to Mónica’s interview in the context of the World Ocean’s day.
 Go to this website, and click on “Weather or not” to hear it.

 We are preparing the 2016 Cnidarian genomics workshop on October 25 2016!
 Allen Collins from the Smithsonian Department of Invertebrate Zoology will be our keynote speaker!
 We will post more details later on.
 Stay tuned!

+A few of our members have graduated and are moving on.
+We say goodbye to Lyndzy, Alaina and Maikel!
+Good luck in your future endeavors!
 On the other hand, we welcome Pati Cabrales, a PhD student from Mexico, as a short-term intern working with us this summer.
 Pati will be working on Cassiopea proteomics.